alimenati/PowerMamba/Readme.md

 ## Contact

-If you have any questions or concerns, please contact us: ynie@princeton.edu or nnguyen@us.ibm.com or submit an issue
+If you have any questions or concerns, please contact us: menati@tamu.edu or nnguyen@us.ibm.com or submit an issue

 ## Citation